 The word "Kakwa" has it's origins in the Cree language where it means porcupine.
 This word is used to name the Kakwa region in the Canadian Rockies where you'll find Kakwa Park, Kakwa River, Kakwa Falls and more.
 It's usage to name this pack is primarily a nod to the northern terminus of the Great Divide Trail (the most scenic and wild thru hike in North America) which ends at Kakwa Lake.

 Q) What has changed with the 2023 version?

 Our 2023 design incorporates user feedback to make a few enhancements and refinements to the pack while shaving a bit of weight.
-This includes additional lash points on the front and bottom of the pack, longer hipbelt adjustment to accommodate larger waists, and a variety of refinements to improve durability including at the frame ends where we have adjusted the design and used more durable Ultra 400 to avoid the potential for wear points.
+This includes additional lash points on the front and bottom of the pack, longer hipbelt adjustment to accommodate larger waists, and a variety of refinements to improve durability including at the frame ends where we have adjusted the design to avoid the potential for wear points.
 We have done all this while reducing the pack weight by 1 oz (now 27 oz).

 Q) How much can this pack hold?